-UPR Info developed an index showing the State's willingness to implement recommendations received at the UPR.
+UPR Info developed an index showing the implementation level achieved by the State for the recommendations received at the UPR.

 The Implementation Recommendation Index (IRI) is an individual recommendation index.
-Its purpose is to show both disputed and agreed.
+Its purpose is to show both disputed and agreed recommendations.